The short answer to how long does it take to grill corn? It takes 15-20 minutes to grill corn.

 How to grill corn

-On how to prepare the best-grilled corn, there are several points of view.
+There are several points of view on how to prepare the best-grilled corn.
 We use all of them depending on what we’re doing.

 - Remove the husk but keep it connected.
 Clean the corn silk thoroughly.